daviduvalle/covid_pregnancy/README.md

 This project tries to tackle the [Kaggle COVID-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks?taskId=558) Open Research Dataset Challenge task regarding risk factors.
 In particular, tries to shed light on the impact in pregnant women and neonates.

 The problem is modeled as an unsupervised learning task with the goal to automatically find clusters of similar documents.
-Tf-idf and the K-means algorithm is used for cluster identification.
+Tf-idf is used for featurization and the K-means algorithm is used for cluster identification.

 ## Methodology
 1. Each document's title and body are filtered looking for specific keywords such as *pregnant*, *pregnancy*, *neonatal*